 Program on Science, Technology and Society at Harvard|

 Sonja M. Amadae is a research fellow with the Academy of Finland’s Center of Excellence in the Philosophy of Social Science in the University of Helsinki’s Dept. of Political and Economic science, and a research affiliate in the Program in Science, Technology, and Society at the Massachusetts Institute of Technology.
-She was a Visiting Research Fellow in the Program on Science and Technology and Society at Harvard’s Kennedy School of Government.
-She is working with Professor Sheila Jasanoff on studying comparative rationalities and rationales in public policy from the US to Europe.
+She was a Visiting Research Fellow in the Program on Science, Technology & Society (STS) at the Harvard Kennedy School of Government in 2013-2014.
+She was working with Professor Sheila Jasanoff on studying comparative rationalities and rationales in public policy from the US to Europe.
 A central question is to understand how and why some forms of argumentation are more persuasive in varying national contexts.
 She is also exploring the contested politics of counting, from ballots and tax dollars, to war casualties.

 Amadae’s second book, Prisoner’s Dilemma Society argues that game theory reinvents what it means to “play a game.”
 Game playing suggests voluntary, participatory, and constitutive rule following.
 Game theory instead promotes a view in which actors have preferences they seek to satisfy in competition with others, and behavioral norms emerge as the unconscious and non-reflexive equilibrium of games.
 This neoliberal understanding of agency, which dovetails with behavioral economics, suggests that the role of government and public policy is to design a legal framework that incentivizes subjects to behave in mutually compatible ways.